tverweij/KerioIpBlocker/README.md

 **Step 4**

 Any traffice rule (must be of the kind *Allow*) that you want to monitor for abusive connection has to be logged (double-click on the allow column and check *log connections*)

+**Step 5** (new, needed for reporting of abuse - prevent reporting yourself!)

+Create a new Traffic Rule named *Block other traffic from internal networks*, set the Source to the *Trusted/Local Interfaces*, *All VPN Tunnels* and *VPN Clients*, everything else to *Any*.
+Set the action of this traffic rule to *Drop*, and if you want, log the packets.

+Make sure this rule is the last rule in the traffic rules, just before the rule *Block Other Traffic*

+*This step is important, as everything that is blocked on the rule Block other traffic will be reported to AbuseIpDB - The creation of this extra rule will make sure that blocked connections from your internal network wont be reported*

 # Get an API Key at AbuseIPDB